 Some night and weekend work will be needed during construction of the new courthouse.
 We will take a number of steps to be respectful of our neighbors:

-Will the project apply for a noise variance from the City of Portland to do work on some nights and weekends, to minimize traffic impacts on commuters.
+Yes, the project received a noise variance from the City of Portland to do work on some nights and weekends, to minimize traffic impacts on commuters.

 What kind of sustainable materials/features will be used in the new courthouse?

 Yes.
 LEED stands for Leadership in Energy and Environmental Design.
 LEED-certified buildings are resource efficient.
 They use less water and energy and reduce greenhouse gas emissions.
 As an added bonus, they save money.
 The County is aspiring for LEED Gold certification.